Articles by Jody Dunstan

 Mutoid Man gave a masterclass in how a three piece metal band should be; fast, loud, technically excellent and loving it.
 Awesome.
 By Jody Dunstan

-Jody Dunstan saw North Caroline’s progressive metal band Between the Buried and Me in Manchester.
+Jody Dunstan saw North Carolina’s progressive metal band Between the Buried and Me in Manchester.
 “It’s just a shame that things didn’t seem to hang quite right.”

 Man and the Echo do certainly have something about them, a catchy tune or two, a bit of indie charm and some meaningful lyrics.
 By Jody Dunstan